-Ten standard tent canoe-in or walk-in sites (TentStd), each with a picnic table and fire ring.
+Ten standard tent canoe-in or walk-in sites (TentStd), each with a picnic table, grill and fire ring.
 The sites are less than 50 yards from the parking lot.
 The campground has a full service bathhouse.
 Potable water is available near the two vault toilets, and gray water sinks are near the bathhouse and the vault toilets by the parking lot.
-There are two river-access points, and there is parking for up to 21 vehicles.
-Reserve these sites through the Reservation Center, 1-800-933-PARK.
-Click here for map of the campground.
+There are two river-access points and parking for up to 21 vehicles.
+Reserve these sites through the Customer Service Center, 800-933-7275.

 Cottonwood Primitive Group Camp

-This walk-in site for tents only accommodates up to 30 and is about 100 yards from the parking lot.
-The site is for organized groups only and is generally open year-round, depending on weather and site conditions.
+This walk-in site is for tents only, accommodates up to 30 and is about 100 yards from the parking lot.
+The site is open year-round, depending on weather and site conditions.
 There's a bathhouse nearby.
-To reserve this site, call (540) 622-6840.
+Call the Customer Service Center, 800-933-7275, to reserve this site.
 The cancellation fee for a group site accommodating at least seven people is higher than is the fee for individual campsites.

 Total sites: 10 tent standard sites, 32 EW sites; 4 camp cabins; one group site.

 24 miles, more than 14 miles of which are multi-use.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Shenandoah River's trails.